Surveillance camera on a pole, blue sky.

 There’s the problem.

 More than likely, port 80 has been hijacked by a camera.
-Change the recorder (or camera) to port other than 80.
+Change the recorder (or camera) to a port other than 80.

-If configuring 2nd RTSP Port, needs to be 5-digit number….
+If configuring the 2nd RTSP port, it needs to be a 5-digit number….
 10554 works

-In many instances, Port Forwarding is required to provide remote access to Hunt Electronic recorder features and functions.
+In many instances, port forwarding is required to provide remote access to Hunt Electronic recorder features and functions.

-This document is intended as a ‘guide’ for technicians who are in need of basic assistance with Port Forwarding, and contains reference to external resources.
-Please review this document in its entirety before calling Hunt Electronic Technical Support for assistance with Port Forwarding.
+This document is intended as a ‘guide’ for technicians who are in need of basic assistance with port forwarding and contains reference to external resources.
+Please review this document in its entirety before calling Hunt Electronic Technical Support for assistance with port forwarding.

-The Port values most often Forwarded (pre-defined) on current Hunt Electronic recorder models are …
+The port values most often forwarded (pre-defined) on current Hunt Electronic recorder models are…

 HTTP = 80